rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

    Application failures and limited capacity are perils.
    Memory leaks are hazards for application failure.

-**3. How to integrate work among groups working sequential shifts ...**
+3. **How to integrate work among groups working sequential shifts ...**

    ... instead of limiting capacity to a single cabal of workers.